Koischaap/TikZ/README.md

-# TikZ
+# Examples
-Some examples of diagrams done in TikZ and PGF, in varying degrees of complexity.
+Some examples of code in TikZ and Python's _matplotlib_, in varying degrees of complexity.
 In general, each example only introduces one or two things each.

 ## Acknowledgements